Guillermo-Martin/noteTaker/README.md

 * The application frontend has already been created, it's your job to build the backend and connect the two.

-* The following HTML routes should be created:
+* X The following HTML routes should be created:

-  * GET `/notes` - Should return the `notes.html` file.
+  * X GET `/notes` - Should return the `notes.html` file.

-  * GET `*` - Should return the `index.html` file
+  * X GET `*` - Should return the `index.html` file

-* The application should have a `db.json` file on the backend that will be used to store and retrieve notes using the `fs` module.
+* X The application should have a `db.json` file on the backend that will be used to store and retrieve notes using the `fs` module.

 * The following API routes should be created:

-  * GET `/api/notes` - Should read the `db.json` file and return all saved notes as JSON.
+  * X ????
+GET `/api/notes` - Should read the `db.json` file and return all saved notes as JSON.

   * POST `/api/notes` - Should receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.